-Budgeting and saving can seem daunting and sooo not fun, but managing finances effectively now not only sets a foundation for the future, but also reduces money-related stress and anxiety that can impact sleep, concentration and overall well-being.
-With the help of DI Financial Guru Jackie Gloria, we’ve put together a list of tips and resources to help you manage master your finances and be a successful, well-slept student.
+Budgeting and saving can seem daunting, but managing finances effectively now not only sets a foundation for the future, but also reduces money-related stress and anxiety that can impact sleep, concentration and overall well-being.
+With the help of DI Financial Guru Jackie Gloria, we’ve put together a list of tips and resources to help you master your finances and be a successful, well-slept student.

 When you live on a budget, you are in control of your money.
 Identifying monthly expenses is the first step in creating a spending plan.
 Every dollar counts, so be sure you don’t overlook anything, including that $10 Netflix charge.

 Everyone has their own way of organizing their budget.
 You can write it down on paper, create a spreadsheet, download an app or chisel it in stone.
 The Mint app by Intuit provides an easy-to-use budgeting tool that gives you the ability to track spending each month and compare it to previous months.
 It doesn’t matter how you organize your budget, but you must do it in a way that works best for you.

 Apply for as many scholarships as you qualify for.
 A simple Google search provides opportunities to apply for design-specific scholarships.
 Each application requires different information, but a written essay is most common.
 Visit our scholarships page on the DI website for specific information.
 Click here for a list of the 10 best sites to search for scholarships.
 One caveat to keep in mind – you should never have to pay an application fee for a scholarship so avoid those that ask for a fee!

 Establish a good habit by making small loan payments while you are still in school, so you are ready when they go into repayment.
 Being informed about your loans and how they work is key.
 Learn about What to Know Before You Borrow & Repayment Planning and the 15 Ways to Deal With Your Debt.